rocket-pool/docs.rocketpool.net/docs/en/node-staking/fee-distrib-sp.md

 To ensure that node operators don't "cheat" by manually modifying the fee recipient used in their Validator Client, Rocket Pool employs a penalty system.

-The Oracle DAO constantly monitors each block produced by Rocket Pool node operators.
+The Oracle DAO are able to penalise node operators that do not follow the protocol rules.

 If a node is _opted out_ of the Smoothing Pool, the following addresses are considered valid fee recipients:

 - The rETH address
 - The Smoothing Pool address
 - The node's fee distributor contract
+- The node's megapool contract

 If a node is _opted in_ to the Smoothing Pool, the following address is considered a valid fee recipient:

 - The Smoothing Pool address

-A fee recipient other than one of valid addresses above is considered to be **invalid**.
+A fee recipient other than one of the valid addresses above is considered to be **invalid**.

-A minipool that proposed a block with an **invalid** fee recipient will be issued **a strike**.
-On the third strike, the minipool will begin receiving **infractions** - each infraction will dock **10% of its total Beacon Chain balance, including ETH earnings** and send them to the rETH pool stakers upon withdrawing funds from the minipool.

-Infractions are at a **minipool** level, not a **node** level.
+The Smart Node software automatically sets the correct fee recipient based on your configuration (whether you're opted into the Smoothing Pool, and whether you have megapool validators, minipools, or both).
+For nodes with both megapool validators and minipools while opted out, the fee recipient is set per validator using the keymanager API.
+The full list of conditions are summarized [here](/node-staking/fee-distrib-sp#fee-recipients).

 The Smartnode software is designed to ensure honest users will never get penalized, even if it must take the Validator Client offline to do so.
 If this happens, you will stop attesting and will see error messages in your log files about why the Smartnode can't correctly set your fee recipient.